coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

+## The override file for config breakes the run.
+TODO Immediately!
+If you use the override file it does something that reduces peformance from the 40k/second range to the 240/second range!
+WTF?
+You see the frequency queues backing up and the main gets throttled.
+The only things set in the override file are:

+rebuild_every_files: 20
+batch: 12500

+And they aren't even changed.
+There must be something that gets overwritten or perhaps ends up getting the default in consequence of using the override file.

+ ## Wierd Output.
+Batches with tweets but no clusters, etc.
+  DEBUG: Batch 642 has 0 clusters but 357 total tweets.
+Raw data: clusters=[], total_clusters=22
+  WARNING: Cluster 0 in batch 677 has no tweets!

+{
+  "type": "batch",
+  "data": {
+    "batch_number": 17698,
+    "batch_time": "2012-02-17 00:21:04 UTC",
+    "method": "graph",
+    "total_tweets": 25,
+    "total_clusters": 0,
+    "clusters_above_min_size": 0,
+    "clusters": []
+  }
+}
+ALSO with batch size 12500, the majority of the batches are empty.

+Could it be that the size of the batch is so small that the z filters don't work?

 ## We added a delay for cleaning up 3pk's
 We used a default queue length of 250,000 before the cleanup is done.
 This is so you don't clean up tokens before they are used by the clustering algorithm.